July 8, 2022

 Calling a scapula dysfunctional implies that there is a single correct or normal way for a shoulder to move.
 Anyone labeled as dysfunctional is then seen as abnormal, incorrect, or at risk of hurting themselves.
 Terms like dyskinesia, abnormal mechanics, and instability create similar problems.
 They are binary.
 You are either normal or abnormal, with no room in between.

 This kind of mental framing often leads to self-limiting beliefs.
 People given these diagnoses frequently avoid activity out of fear of making things worse, which ironically tends to make things worse over time.
-Just because your shoulder is not working the way you want does not mean something is wrong with it.
+Just because a shoulder is not working the way someone wants does not mean something is wrong with it.
 It simply means there are a few things that need to be addressed.

-To understand this better, we need to look at the anatomy of the shoulder.
+To understand this better, it helps to look at the anatomy of the shoulder.
 There are three main structures involved: the ribcage, the scapula, and the humerus.
 The scapulothoracic joint exists between the ribcage and the scapula, while the glenohumeral joint connects the scapula and the humerus.

 The scapula contributes roughly 30 percent of total shoulder motion and functions as a floating joint with no direct bone-to-bone attachment to the rest of the body.
 The upper arm bone, or humerus, sits in a socket on the outer edge of the scapula.
 As the scapula moves, the socket moves with it, allowing the shoulder to orient itself in many different positions.
-This is what lets you place your hand in such a wide variety of positions.
+This is what allows the hand to be placed in such a wide variety of positions.

 The shoulder has more range of motion than any other joint in the body.
 With greater available motion comes greater complexity and a higher demand for control.
 This is where the discussion of stability usually enters the picture.